mloecher/4dflow-lapunwrap/README.md

 ## About

-This Matlab code accompanies the manuscript in submission: "Phase Unwrapping in 4D MR Flow with a 4 Dimensional Single Step Laplacian Algorithm"
+This Matlab code accompanies the manuscript: "Phase Unwrapping in 4D MR Flow with a 4 Dimensional Single Step Laplacian Algorithm"

 The code presented here allows the user to reproduce the results from the digital phantom experiment.